Vicar Street

 Vicar Street is a concert, performing arts centre and events venue in Dublin, Ireland.
-Located at Thomas Street, Dublin 8, Vicar Street has capacity for 1,050 people for seated performances and 1,500 people for standing gigs.
+Located at Thomas Street, Dublin 8, Vicar Street has a capacity of 1,050 people for seated performances and 1,500 people for standing gigs.
 The venue is owned by Harry Crosbie and operated by Peter Aiken.

 Since opening in 1998, the venue has become a popular setting for a wide range of acts like stand-up comedy, drama performances, and a variety of concerts.
 The first artist to play on the Vicar Street Stage was local singer/songwriter Shay Cotter.
-Major international recording artists have performed in Vicar Street including Bob Dylan in 2000, Neil Young in 2003, Adele in 2008, Paul Simon and Ed Sheeran in 2011, and Lana Del Rey in 2013.
+Major international recording artists have performed in Vicar Street including Bob Dylan in 2000, Neil Young in 2003, Adele in 2008, Paul Simon and Ed Sheeran in 2011, Lana Del Rey in 2013, and The Wailers in 2025.

 Because of its intimate size, the venue is looked on with warmth by fans and acts alike.

 Notable events

 Longest-running solo show

 The longest-running show to take place in Vicar Street was Tommy Tiernan's Loose show with a string of 166 performances.